AlexanderAlatorreGovea/Email.html/README.md

-It is a reality that companies need email lists in order to increase their revenue.
 This project is an HTML email that is cross email compatible.
 Tested with Litmus, this email provides a personal touch to the daily outreach that companies can make to their consumers/ potential costumers.